 at which the system undergoes a phase transition.
 For , the system is disordered (i.e. ).
 For , long-range order emerges and .

-This example illustrates the general pattern: by tracking the expectation value of a single observable (the magnetization) as a function of a parameter (), we detect a qualitative change in the internal organization of the system—from disorder to order—without ever inspecting individual spin configurations.
+This example illustrates the general pattern: by tracking the expectation value of a single observable (the magnetization) as a function of a parameter (), we detect a qualitative change in the internal organization of the system without ever inspecting individual spin configurations.
 The phase transition is a property of the Boltzmann distribution, not of any single configuration.

 Observables and Expectation Values